f3d-app/f3d/doc/user/COMMANDS.md

 ## F3D provided specific commands

 The F3D application provides a few more commands.

+`exit`: A specific command to quit the application.
+No argument.

 `load_previous_file_group`: A specific command to load the previous file or file group.
 No argument.